 Enrolment in papers is subject to meeting the requirements and availability of the papers.

 * Papers not open for enrolment in 2016

 Fax: +64 9 921 9973

-Physical Address: School of Engineering, Level 3, WS Building, WS 322, 34 St Paul Street
+Physical Address: School of Engineering, Computer and Mathematical Sciences, Level 3, WS Building, WS 322, 34 St Paul Street

 Salford’s School of Construction and Property Management, UK’s leading University in this field.
 During your programme of study you will have the opportunity to study under some of the leading proponents of construction management in the world.
 Alternatively it is possible to engage in Salford courses in the UK and cross credit them to your MCM degree programme.

 - Professional mix: Engineers (civil & mechanical): 35%; Quantity Surveyors – 12%; Architects – 6%; Interior Designers – 4%; Construction Management graduates – 4%; others – 39%

 Dan Ashby, Executive General Manager for Hawkins Construction

 Paul White, Managing Director of Beca Asia Holding Pte Ltd